Unity Gaming Services CLI

 Manage trigger configurations from the command line using the Unity Gaming Services command-line interface.

-Read time 2 minutesLast updated 18 hours ago
+Read time 2 minutesLast updated a month ago

 You can use the Unity Gaming Services CLI to interact with triggers.
 The CLI allows you to manage trigger configurations from the command line.